Berracoo/PrimeNumbers2/README.md

 # PrimeNumbers2
-Finding prime numbers with recursive methods
+Finding prime numbers with recursive methods.
 For a better understanding  we can add another method that takes the result from isPrime method. static void primeNumbers(){
         int start = 1,result = 1;